-We are using LoPy from Pycom, that supports LoRa, WiFi and Bluetooth, and has lots of I/O ports for different types of sensors, so they are also applicable for many other applications.
-We will also soon evaluate Pysense and Pytrack.
+We used LoPy from Pycom, that supports LoRa, WiFi and Bluetooth, and has lots of I/O ports for different types of sensors, so they are also applicable for many other applications.
+We also evaluated Pysense and Pytrack.
 With a waterproof IP67 case and a LiPo battery, LoPy can be installed in the field with no other equipment needed.

 In the simple examples below the RGB LED on LoPy was used to show real-time status, and in some cases data was sent via LoRa to Abiro IoT, a logger and visualizer for IoT data.

 Note the 1200 mAh LiPo batteries in some of the examples, that are charged via USB.
 That said, LoPy currently draws too much current to run on such a battery for a longer time (even if entering deep sleep mode) due to a design flaw in the hardware.